shulder/rectorate-client/README.md

 Axios is used for fetching data, Webpack is used for bundling source files.

-Also project includes some tricky work with SVG's.
+Also project includes some tricky work with SVG's and simple CSS animations(e.g transitions and time-based properties changing).